 - Mental Health Aide (MHA)

-In 2016, there was an estimated number of 73,600 jobs in the United States for Psychiatric Aide.
+In the United States, there were 73,600 jobs for Psychiatric Aide in 2016.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Psychiatric Aide by 2026.
-The BLS estimates 8,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 8,800 job openings in this field each year.

 The states with the most job growth for Psychiatric Aide are Tennessee, Arkansas, and Colorado.
 Watch out if you plan on working in Georgia, New Jersey, or New Hampshire.
 These states have the worst job growth for this type of profession.